iszshara/Rust-Dashboard/README.md

 #2 update the overall design (more color, etc.)     > ✅ Task completed!

-#3 add a manual/help page for the usable keys when ESC is pressed + the option to quit
+#3 add a manual/help page for the usable keys when ESC is pressed + the option to quit  > ✅ Task completed!

 #4 add options for color choosing       > Task canceled/delayed